 Some tend to think methylfolate alone will solve the problem.
 The problem is that folate is usually already high with histadelics (under-methylators), and it can cause symptom flareups, as (along with B12) it can increase the trapping of methyl molecules, so they need to restrict folate (B complexes are often too high in folate).

 There are many other cofactors required.
 However, we will not go into detail explaining everything here.
 For instance, Magnesium is critical in metabolizing methionine to SAM, and absorbable form is crucial (avoiding aspartate or -glutamate).
 Calcium releases, and so lowers, histamine.
 Deficiency can directly cause histamine elevation.
 Calcium also supports catecholamine release into the synapse and is often depleted with under-methylators.
 Zinc counters overstimulation and supports homocysteine metabolism to cysteine or methionine, and is often depleted with under-methylators and even more so with pyrolurics.
-Zinc methionine is one of the two bio-available forms and the best choice for under-methylators.
+Zinc methionine is one of the two bio-available forms and the best choice for under-methylators and is for instance needed for synthesis of GABA in brain.
 Glutathione is needed to create homocysteine from SAH, and to methylate B12, so it can turn homocysteine to methionine, and is depleted by oxidative stress.
+Vitamin B-6 is an essential co-factor in synthesis of serotonin and in metallothionein formation, it also helps metabolize homocysteine to cysteine (we use the active form P5P coenzymated B6).
 Selenium (antioxidant support) from yeast is the best form of selenium.
 Vitamin C is an important antioxidant that decreases histamine, moderates stimulation and also antidepressant.
 Riboflavin 5-Phosphate is the bioactive, tissue ready form of riboflavin, which is an essential cofactor for the formation of other B vitamins, and necessary for methylation pathways in the body.
 NAD is used in the methylation cycle and is also directly involved in neurotransmitter production.

 Creatine is produced naturally in the human body.
 As much as 70% of the SAMe is used in the creatine synthesis.
 Creatine is necessary for maintaining both muscle and brain tissue.
 Careful supplementation of creatine could help you even more with increasing methylation/SAMe, and at the same time give you other benefits both for muscles and your brain where the demand for creatine is high.